KRDhyana/SQS-Lambda-S3/README.md

 ```
 Review the plan, and if everything looks good, type `yes` to confirm and deploy the resources.

-### 4. Test the Integration
-- Send messages to the created SQS queue using AWS CLI or SDK.
-- Monitor the S3 bucket for JSON objects representing the messages.
 ## Testing the Function
 ### 1. *Add Messages to Your Queue:*
 - You can add messages to your SQS.
-UseAWSCLIorSDKtosendatest message to the SQS queue.
+Use AWS CLI or SDK to send a test message to the SQS queue.

 ### 2. *Monitor the Lambda Function:*
 - Navigate to your Lambda Function in AWS portal.